logo

 Reddit user u/berry_belle recently posted in the TIFU (Today I F-d Up) subreddit about an experience she had with her dog.
 She explained how she takes her dog for a walk in a beautiful hiking spot on a hill every few days.

 One day, she noticed an elderly lady dressed in black sprinkling a "grey powder" on the footpath.
-She later realized the woman was scattering someone's ashes.
+She later realized that the woman was scattering someone's ashes.

 As the OP walked past, she pulled her dog close so as not to disturb the ashes and left.
 However, the next time the OP returned to that spot with her dog, the ashes were still there.

-The Reddit user had her dog off lead, and as they walked past, the dog took a mouthful of the ashes and ate them.
+The Reddit user had her dog off-lead, and as they walked past, the dog took a mouthful of the ashes and ate them.
 Oh, the horror!

 You can read the Reddit user's story in full below.

-Reddit user u/berry_belle told the story of how she walked her dog in the same spot every few days.
-A beautiful hiking track on a hill.
+Reddit user u/berry_belle told the story of how she walked her dog in the same spot every few days: a beautiful hiking track on a hill.

 You can read the Reddit user's story in full below.